hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/10_QC_Qualimap.md

 ## Learning Objectives:

+* Run an alignment tool to generate BAM files for input to Qualimap
 * Run Qualimap to compute metrics on alignment files
-* Run an alignment tool to generate input for Qualimap (BAM files)
+* Assess and compare QC metrics among samples

 ## Quality Control